FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 ![Knocker-Web](knocker-web.webp)

-Knocker Web is a web client built with Vite. it's fully static, and can be installed as a PWA, and it's meant to be the leading client, as it basically works everywhere.
+Knocker Web is a web client built with Vite.
+It's fully static and can be installed as a PWA.
+It's meant to be the primary client, as it works basically everywhere.

-What makes it really convenient though is the knock on reload feature.
+What makes it really convenient is the "knock on reload" feature.
-You just open the site and that's it, you don't care what happens after that.
+You just open the site and that's it; you don't care what happens after that.
-It's especially useful when used as a PWA, as it means it will do a knock when started.
+It's especially useful when used as a PWA, as it means it will perform a knock when opened.

 ### Knocker-CLI

 [GitHub.com/FarisZR/knocker-CLI](https://github.com/FarisZR/knocker-CLI)

-A CCI client written in Go with support for creating a background service for periodic knocks using Systemd/LaunchAgent.
+A CLI client written in Go with support for creating a background service for periodic knocks using Systemd/LaunchAgent.

 ```sh
 >> knocker --help